 As shown in Figure 65, there may be from one to three auxiliary switches located to the right of the Amptector trip unit.
 Each switch has four contacts, which may be either normally open or normally closed.
 See Figure 74 for construction.
 Auxiliary switch contacts are rated 10 amperes at 120/240 volts AC, 10 amperes at 125 volts DC, and 2 amperes at 250 volts DC.
+The AC ratings may be increased to 15 amperes if the circuit breaker wiring is increased to No. 14 on these circuits.

-Fig. 74 Auxiliary Switch Construction Details (PRE-1989)
+Fig. 74 Auxiliary Switch Construction Details